 Option 1:

-Install TOR/darknet access on the cloud machine and use that for your research
+Install Tor/darknet access on the cloud machine and use that for your research

 Connect to the darknet from within the cloud virtual machine